Dipu-36/Minor-Project/Makefile-readme.md

 Run the following targets in order to set up the development environment and start the local server:

 1. **make -f Makefile.win venv**
-   Creates the virtual environment, installs Python dependencies, then opens a **new PowerShell session with the virtualenv activated** (you will see `(venv)` in your prompt).
-This is the preferred first step.
+   Creates the virtual environment, installs Python dependencies, then opens a **new

-   - If you only want to create the venv (no interactive shell), run:
+   run - **make -f Makefile.win activate-venv** to activate the venv
-     ```
-     powershell -ExecutionPolicy Bypass -File .\scripts\venv.ps1
      ```

 2. **make -f Makefile.win gen-tls**